microsoft/ComplianceCxE/docs/notes/mig/ri.md

 * eDiscovery holds with any duration of retention

 Because of the many possible conditions, we needed a way to evaluate content to identify if it met the conditions specified within the hold.
-Since we already use the Purges folder for absolute holds, we needed to create a new subfolder - DiscoveryHolds.
+Since we already use the Purges folder for absolute holds, we needed to create a new subfolder - **DiscoveryHolds**.

 ### DiscoveryHolds

 As mentioned above, the DiscoveryHolds folder is used to evaluate and then keep items that match a query-based hold.
-However, as also mentioned above, the purges folder is always used first.
+However, as also mentioned above, the *purges folder is always used first*.

-This is where the RetainDeletedItemsFor configuration is again important.
+This is where the **RetainDeletedItemsFor** configuration is again important.
 As the items reach their configured time within the Purges folder, if a query based hold is applied to the mailbox (with no absolute hold specified), the items will then be moved to the DiscoveryHolds folder.

 !!! example
-    A user has an org-wide Microsoft 365 retention policy applied to their mailbox, Litigation hold is disabled and the RetainDeletedItemsFor value is the default of 14 days.
+    *A user has an org-wide Microsoft 365 retention policy applied to their mailbox, Litigation hold is disabled and the RetainDeletedItemsFor value is the default of 14 days.*

     The user deletes an email from their inbox, then soft deletes the message from the deleted items folder.
 After 7 days, the user hard deletes the message from the Deletions folder.
 The message is then stored within the Purges folder for 14 days before being moved to the DiscoveryHolds folder to remain until no longer subject to the applied retention policy.